Temptation (1934 film)

 Temptation is a 1934 British-French musical comedy film directed by Max Neufeld and starring Frances Day, Stewart Rome and Anthony Hankey.
-It was made at the Joinville Studios in Paris with sets designed by the art director Jacques Colombier.
-It is the English-language version of Antonia.
+It was written by Stafford Dickens, Paul Merzbach, Neufeld and Ákos Tolnay, based on the play by Melchior Lengyel.
+It is the English-language version of Antonia (1935).

+Plot

+Actress Antonia Palmay has retired to enjoy married life on the estate of her husband, a gentleman farmer.
+After a domestic tiff, she goes to the Budapest opera house and meets aviator William Parker, with whom she enjoys a brief flirtation.